 - Analytical Writing: 0 to 6 points with an increment of half a point.

-Sections that go unanswered will be marked as ‘NS’ or ‘No Score’.
+Sections that go unanswered will be marked as ‘NS’ or ‘No Score.’
 The scoring processes for the Computer-Delivered Test and Paper-Delivered Tests are similar.
-First, a raw score is calculated for the Verbal Reasoning and Quantitative Reasoning Sections based on the number of correct answers given.
-The number of questions with the right answers and the statistical aspects of the questions are factored into the raw score, as well.
+First, a raw score is calculated for the Verbal Reasoning and Quantitative Reasoning sections based on the correct answers.
+The number of questions with the right answers and the questions’ statistical aspects are factored into the raw score.
 So two candidates who give the right answers to the same number of questions end up with varying scores, which is explained by the complexity of the questions each of the candidates answered.

 The raw score is then is scaled to the final score using the method of equating.
-The final score is then fixed to reflect the differences in the complexity of the questions that appeared in different versions of the test.
+The final score is then fixed to reflect the differences in the questions’ complexity in different test versions.

 As for the Analytical Writing Test, scoring is carried out by two readers who assess the answers based on writing skills and critical thinking abilities.
 Minor grammatical errors are usually overlooked; however, serious ones end up affecting the overall score.
-The readers score answers on a 0-to-6-point scale with half point increments.
-The average for both reader scores is calculated and rounded off to the closest 1.5 points, resulting in the final score for the Analytical Writing Test.
-If there is a wide difference between the scores provided by the first two readers, then the test is evaluated by a third reader.
+The readers score answers on a 0-to-6-point scale with half-point increments.
+The average for both reader scores is calculated and rounded off to the closest 1.5 points, resulting in the Analytical Writing Test’s final score.
+If there is a vast difference between the first two readers’ scores, the test is evaluated by a third reader.

 What is ScoreSelect?

-The ScoreSelect option allows you to send in only your best scores to the institutes or schools you are applying to.
+The ScoreSelect option allows you to send in only your best scores to the institutes or schools you apply to.
 It basically means that you can take a GRE test twice and then choose the best scores to send.